Reduce SaaS spend by 25-30% in 2026 with these 7 strategies. Eliminate shadow IT, right-size licenses, and control Agentic AI costs.

 4 Examples of Business Negotiation Strategies | HBS Online

-8. Strategy #6: Implementing a SaaS Management Platform (SMP)
+8. Strategy-6: Use a SaaS Management Platform (SMP)

 The Real Cost of AI Agents: Hidden, Operational, and Scaling Costs Enterprises Must Know – Accelirate